Breus/json-masker/README.md

   corresponding to the targeted keys
 - A naive regex masking (replacement) implementation.

-**Our implementation is ~15–25 times faster than using Jackson**, with no runtime dependencies and a convenient API out-of-the-box.
+**Our implementation is ~10–15 times faster than using Jackson** with no runtime dependencies and a convenient API out-of-the-box.

 ```text
 Benchmark                              (characters)  (jsonPath)  (jsonSize)  (maskedKeyProbability)   Mode  Cnt        Score        Error  Units